 Credit risk also arises from structured settlements.
 This credit risk arises from the structured settlement annuity failing to pay cash to the claimant.
-Management considers that the maximum credit risk exposure to Type 2 structured settlements is equal to the discounted present value of the payments outstanding on annuities that are still in force.
-Management does not currently have an estimate of the maximum credit risk arising from structured settlements relevant to the FARM and UAFs.
+Management considers that the maximum credit risk exposure to Type 2 structured settlements is equal to the discounted present value of the payments outstanding on annuities that are still in force (see Note 9(g)).
 Obligations resulting from these structured settlements are joint and several on all members.